GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computer languages of the future will be more concerned with goals and less with procedures specified by the programmer.
+> ### JavaScript is the only language that I'm aware of that people feel they don't need to learn before they start using it.
 >
-> ~ *Marvin Minsky*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts